Revised Worker Protection Standard

 The revised WPS requires annual pesticide safety training for workers and handlers.
 Employees must be trained BEFORE performing any worker or handler duties, and there is no grace period in the new rules.
 All training materials must be EPA approved.
 Refer to the how-to-comply manual above for full details on worker and handler training, including topics to be covered, qualifications for trainers, and record-keeping requirements.

 WPS trainers must meet certain qualifications in order to train workers or handlers, as discussed in the How to Comply manual.
-Persons who are currently certified as applicators of restricted use pesticides (RUPs), either as commercial or private applicators, are qualified to train both workers and handlers.
+Persons who are currently certified applicators of restricted use pesticides (RUPs), either as commercial or private applicators, are qualified to train both workers and handlers.
 Note that WPS-trained handlers can no longer train workers unless they meet one of the other qualifications (including certified pesticide applicator status).

 All training must be conducted in a relatively disturbance-free area, and the trainer must be present at all times to answer questions.
 In addition to the training resources below, the Pesticide Educational Resources Collaborative (PERC) and EPA have released National Worker Protection Standard: A Manual for Trainers of Agricultural Workers and Pesticide Handlers, which covers the mandatory topics and offers training scenarios and tips for helping trainees better understand the materials presented.

-- WPS PowerPoint for Workers
+WPS PowerPoint for Agricultural Workers and Handlers (English; 62 slides)

-- WPS PowerPoint for Handlers
+WPS PowerPoint for Agricultural Handlers (Spanish; 136 slides)

-- WPS Video for Forestry Workers (English)
+WPS Video for Forestry Workers (English; 17 minutes)

-- WPS Video for Forestry Workers (Spanish)
+WPS Video for Forestry Workers (Spanish; 22 minutes)

 Respirator Fit Testing and Medical Evaluation